savicario/addis-ababa-hydroserver-training-2026/README.md

 We will go through this [Presentation](https://www.canva.com/design/DAHRXH_5IfU/O0Qc1su_wU79mp6dOVJOxw/edit) together step by step.

-During the Quality Control part of the exercise, you will learn how to select and filter observations using criteria such as **thresholds, date ranges, and rate of change**.
-You will also explore different operations that can be applied to selected observations, including **deleting values, shifting datetimes, interpolating values, adding observations to fill gaps, and assigning data quality qualifiers**.
+During the Quality Control part of the exercise, you will learn how to select and filter observations using criteria such as thresholds, date ranges, and rate of change.
+You will also explore different operations that can be applied to selected observations, including deleting values, shifting datetimes, interpolating values, adding observations to fill gaps, and assigning data quality qualifiers.

 ### Access Exercise 2